4-Day Sea Otter Kayak Tour - Glamping & Exploring

 - Morning van transportation from your accommodation in Comox/Courtenay or Campbell River; four to five hour scenic drive on northern Vancouver Island to remote Fair Harbour; chartered water taxi transportation to our Wilderness Retreat base camp on Spring Island - on the outer edge of Canada's west coast!

-- Early afternoon arrival with a light lunch, welcome orientation and tour of base camp facilities; time to settle into your waterfront tent accommodations.
+- Early afternoon arrival with a welcome snack, orientation, and tour of base camp facilities; time to settle into your waterfront tent accommodations.

 - Relaxing introductory kayak outing or forest trail walk to spectacular and rugged exposed west coast shoreline and scenery - use your arms or legs and get your bearings!
 You've arrived!